pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 The output formats fall into three groups:

 * **Table formats** - The :ref:`Table formats` format the result as a table with rows and columns.
+Many of the results types allow table formatted response display including:

+  * ``instance get`` , enumerate, references, associators where the table formats are alternates to the CIM model formats that shows the properties for each instance as a column in a table.
+  * ``instance count``
+  * ``server`` commands
+  * ``class find``
+  * ``connection`` commands

 * **CIM object formats** - The :ref:`CIM object formats` format a result that consists of CIM objects in MOF, CIM-XML or pywbem repr format.
+All of the commands that return CIM objects support these output formats.

 * **ASCII tree format** - The :ref:`ASCII tree format` formats the result as a tree, using ASCII characters to represent the tree.
 The only command supporting the ASCII tree format is ``class tree``, and it supports only that one output format.

-However, not all commands support all output format groups.
-The following restrictions apply:

-1. The only command supporting the ASCII tree format is ``class tree``.

-2. The ``class`` commands returning classes only support CIM object formats.

-3. The commands of the ``connection`` and ``server`` command groups only support table formats.

-When an unsupported output format is specified on a command, it is ignored and a default output format is used instead.
+When an unsupported output format is specified for a command response, it is ignored and a default output format is used instead.
+Thus, the command ``class enumerate`` only supports the CIM object formats and always outputs in those formats.

 .. _`Table formats`: